 REGN-COV2 is the first specifically designed COVID-19 therapy being evaluated by RECOVERY.
 It was selected, in part, based on its emerging safety profile in humans, pre-clinical data showing it could protect against viral escape mutations, and prevention and treatment studies in non-human primates showing it reduced the amount of virus and associated damage in the lungs.

-REGN-COV2 is currently being studied in two phase two/three clinical trials for the treatment of COVID-19 and in a phase three trial for the prevention of COVID-19 in household contacts of infected individuals.
+REGN-COV2 is currently being studied in 2 phase 2/3 clinical trials for the treatment of COVID-19 and in a phase 3 trial for the prevention of COVID-19 in household contacts of infected individuals.

 Martin Landray, Professor of Medicine and Epidemiology, Nuffield Department of Population Health, University of Oxford, added: